henryperkins/docs/documentation/css_handler.py.md

 ### CSSHandler

 Handler for the CSS programming language.
+This class manages the parsing, documentation insertion, and validation of CSS code using external tools and scripts, aiming to streamline CSS documentation and correctness assurance.

 #### Methods